bnhovde/ES2015-talk/README.md

 Before I go through the features I'll show you a JavaScript library I've written without ES6, and as I tick off the features I'll implement these into the ES5 library to demonstrate use cases.

 When I was writing this talk I realized there's so much material here.
+How am I going to keep you focused through all of this material?
+I mean, I think it's pretty riveting stuff, but I would probably be drifting off too after 30 minutes of theory, so I've tried to spice it up a little..

+Sprinkled in with the rest of the slides I've added "Surprise quiz slides".
+When one of those pop up, the first person to shout the answer wins some candy.
+The questions aren't javaScript related, and you're allowed to google or bing or whatever you want to do.

+Let's try one out now.
+Ready?

-[quiz slide]
+> [quiz slide]

-First I'd like to set the stage a little.
+All right then.
+Let's get on with the talk.

 ### JavaScript in 2016